VishnuPrasad1998/ewallet/README.md

 ```
 nodemon index.js
 ```
-5. To test API use postman(Either use the API docs attached below/To test locally import api_collection.json
+5. To test API use postman(Either use the API docs attached below/To test locally import api_collection.json on postman)
-6. To run tests using Jest/Supertest run
+6. To run tests using Jest/Supertest run(Please make sure walled id's exist in db since test is run over orginal data)
 ```
 npm test
 ```